mulder21c/adg/pages/knowledge/screen-readers/desktop/insert-modifier-key/README.md

 ---
-navigation_title: "The Insert modifier key"
+navigation_title: "The Insert 보조 키"
 position: 2
 changed: "2020-04-07"
 ---

-# The Insert modifier key
+# The Insert 보조 키

 **Desktop screen readers are usually controlled with the keyboard only.
 Offering tons of functionalities, all of them ought to be triggered by keyboard shortcuts.
 But what to do if none of the standard keyboard combinations are available anymore?**

 ## Problem: no keyboard combinations left

-Most traditional keyboard shortcuts (a combination of at least one modifier key and any other key, if you haven't done this yet, go back and read [Controlling a computer with a keyboard only](/knowledge/keyboard-only/controlling-a-computer)) are already in use by the operating system and running applications.
+Most traditional keyboard shortcuts (a combination of at least one 보조 키 and any other key, if you haven't done this yet, go back and read [Controlling a computer with a keyboard only](/knowledge/keyboard-only/controlling-a-computer)) are already in use by the operating system and running applications.

-## Solution: using Insert as modifier key
+## Solution: using Insert as 보조 키

-Both screen readers NVDA and JAWS worked around this problem by hijacking the `Insert` key as their modifier key.
+Both screen readers NVDA and JAWS worked around this problem by hijacking the `Insert` key as their 보조 키.
 So most interaction with desktop screen readers involves a combination of `Insert` and other keys.

 Some examples: